Modeling and benchmarking quantum optical neurons for efficient neural computation: Benchmarking QON architectures: Performance of pre-activation variants

 We used two well-known image recognition datasets: MNIST \cite{lecun2010mnist} and FashionMNIST \cite{DBLP:journals/corr/abs-1708-07747}, each restricted to a binary setting with class labels 0 and 1.
 For MNIST, this corresponds to handwritten digits 0 and 1, while for FashionMNIST, the labels refer to T-shirts/tops and trousers, respectively.
 Each $28 \times 28$ grayscale image was flattened into a vector $\bm\mu \in \mathbb{R}^{784}$ and normalized to lie in $[0, 1]$.
 This basic preprocessing was sufficient, as normalization specific to each QON variant was embedded in their respective formulations.

 The QON receives the input $\bm\mu$ and computes a scalar pre-activation $\mathcal{T}(\bm\mu, \bm\lambda)$ using a learnable weight vector $\bm\lambda$ of matching dimension.
 For the classical neuron, we include the additive bias term.
-In contrast, we found that including the bias term in quantum-inspired pre-activations degraded performance, likely due to the sensitivity of interference-like operations to offset perturbations.
-Consequently, we excluded the bias from all QON variants except the classical baseline.
+In contrast, we found that including the bias term in quantum-inspired pre-activations consistently degraded performance.
+We hypothesize that this behavior is primarily related to optimization difficulties rather than to a fundamental limitation of quantum optical neurons.
+QONs encode information through highly nonlinear pre-activation functions that often rely on normalized or bounded interference-based quantities, reflecting relative and coherent relationships between optical fields.
+In this context, the introduction of a purely linear and additive bias term may disrupt the intrinsic normalization underlying the interference process, effectively altering the geometry of the loss landscape.
+Such a mismatch can hinder gradient propagation, leading to less stable convergence and weaker generalization.
+Based on these empirical observations, we excluded the bias term from all QON variants and retained it only for the classical baseline, as this choice consistently improved training stability while preserving the physical interpretability of the optical analogy.
+Nevertheless, this aspect will be the subject of future investigation to develop a bias formulation that could further enhance QON performance.

 All scalar pre-activations were followed by batch normalization \cite{ioffe2015batch} and a final sigmoid activation to output a probability.
 Batch normalization was consistently found to improve stability and convergence across all models.